trychlos/pwix-modal/README.md

 A button has been clicked.

-The clicked button is provided as data of the event.

-`md-modal-close`
+The event holds a data object:

+- `modal`: the modal identifier
+- `button`: the button identifier.

+If the button is `MD_BUTTON_CANCEL` or this is the only button of the standard footer, then the dialog is closed.

+`md-close`

 An event sent when the modal is about to close, whatever be the reason.

+The event holds a data object:

+- `modal`: the modal identifier.

 ## NPM peer dependencies